alphagov/govuk-content-navigation/README.md

 0. Tag all the content to taxons using [content tagger](https://github.com/alphagov/content-tagger).
+0. Run `bundle install` and `pip install -r requirements.txt`.
+This step assumes you have working installs of Ruby 2 and Python 2.
 0. Create a list of content base paths in CSV format, with a single column heading `Link`.
 Save this as `content.csv` in the `lib/python/data` folder.
    The `taxonomy:export_base_paths` rake task in `content-tagger` can be used to derive a list of paths from an entire taxonomy.
+0. Run `HTTP_AUTH_USER=?
+HTTP_AUTH_PASS=? python lib/python/format_finder.py`,
-0. Run `python lib/python/format_finder.py` to fetch format information from the search API.
-This will save a file called `lib/python/data/link_formats.csv`.
+   with the user and password for Staging's HTTP auth set appropriately.
+This will fetch format information from the search API, saving the output in a file called `lib/python/data/link_formats.csv`.
 0. Run `python lib/python/fetch_main_content.py` to scrape the `main` html and store it in `app/content`.
 This uses the data from the previous step to organise the pages by format (the format directory is ignored by the